Telecom / ISP Customer Operations

 • Channel type is preserved for reporting and staffing analysis.

 This design removes channel silos and establishes one source of truth for operations and leadership.
+It also gives the business a realistic view of which requests can be resolved automatically and which ones still need an agent.

 AI Enrichment Layer